 Each of us comes into the field with different strengths and experiences.
 Finding a mentor in the field can help hold you accountable for your professional goals and encourage you to extend your practice of working with young children.
 A mentor can provide support, be a sounding board, offer resources and challenge you to reflect on your practice as you expand your experience.

-Making it a priority to represent each child and family in your program is vital.
-It’s important for children and families to feel valued for who they are as they enter a relationship with you as a caregiver.
-Be intentional in your conversations with children and families to understand each family’s preferences and cultural practices.
-Extending your learning in this area can go a long way toward demonstrating your value for diversity within your program and your commitment to equitable teaching practices.
+Making it a priority to show representation of each child and family in your program is vital.
+It’s important for children and families to feel valued for who they are as they enter a relationship with you as a caretaker.
+Be intentional in your conversations with children and families to understand family preferences and cultural practices.
+Extending your learning in this area can go a long way in demonstrating respect for the diversity in your program.

 A Developmental Perspective

 When talking about professional development, Dr. Lilian Katz identifies four developmental stages of teachers.
 As you read the information below on each of these stages, think about where you are in your own journey towards professionalism.

 Stage I: Survival.
 This stage generally refers to the first year or two of teaching, when an educator’s primary concern is “surviving” in their role engaging with children and families.
 During this time, educators need support, guidance, and encouragement.

 Stage II: Consolidation.
 With the completion of their initial years of teaching, educators come to see themselves as capable of managing their day-to-day responsibilities.
 Ongoing training and support on-site continue to be significant for their growth.

 Stage III: Renewal.
 During this stage, teachers become interested in new developments in the field.
 They may benefit from joining professional organizations and participating in various professional development experiences such as conferences, or other professional meetings.